siri-aws-web-app/freyr-weather-app/README.md

 # Freyr Weather App

-The Freyr Weather App was written in very short time span.
+The Freyr Weather App was written in a very short time span.
 It is not responisve as it wasnt really the focus of my project (Terraform and AWS was), But I hope it did the job to show that I'm not too shabby with the frontend.

 ## Features